MatthewStanciu/raycast-lightning-time/README.md

 - Clone this repository
 - Navigate to the directory where you cloned it
-- Run `yarn && yarn dev`
+- Run `npm i && npm run dev`

-The extension should be running locally & you should be able to use it.
+The extension should now be running locally & you should be able to use it.